Major GatewaysEugeneGrants Pass Klamath FallsMedford-Ashland Roseburg South Coast

 Exploring Oregon’s Only National Park and Neighborhood

-CRATER LAKE IS OPEN! – While a forest fire has closed the north entrance, the main entrance to the Park, the south entrance, remains open and the Park is in full operation.
-Crater Lake is Oregon’s top visitor attraction and we’ve made it easier to visit with a complete guide to lodging, dining, wineries, golf, casinos and additional visitor attractions in the area.
+CRATER LAKE – FALL & WINTER – Crater Lake is Oregon’s top visitor attraction and we’ve made it easier to visit with a complete guide to lodging, dining, wineries, golf, casinos and additional visitor attractions in the area.
 While the Park has cut back on summer operations, it is open year-round.
 CLICK HERE to see what roads are open now and for and travel specials.

 If you are traveling up the eastern side of the Cascade Mountains heading to/from Central Oregon or Eugene (via Highway 58), Crater Lake is easy to visit from Klamath Falls, Chiloquin, La Pine, Sunriver and Bend.